 It should be noted that the GHG emissions associated with charging PHEVs and BEVs is completely dependent on the local electricity grid mix.
 In highly carbon-intensive areas, it may be possible to generate more GHG emissions by operating a BEV than a conventional gasoline car.
 Because of this, policy makers need to focus on implementing measures such as carbon-cap programs or clean energy initiatives in order to lower nationwide GHG emissions.
 By coupling these strategies with increased incentives for alternative fueled vehicles, it is possible to see a significant reduction in GHG emissions from the transportation sector.

 Ghosh, Trideep, "Economic and Environmental Impacts of Plug-in Hybrids and Battery Electric Vehicles: A Comparative Analysis" (2014).
-Master's Projects.
+Master's Projects and Capstones.
 13.